DylanBruhm/Cybersecurity-Writeups/SOC-Alert-Writeups.md

 This repository contains 4 SOC alert investigations I completed during cybersecurity training.
 Each case includes the investigation process, evidence, findings, and recommendations.
 These write-ups show how I analyze alerts, identify threats, and document the results.

-# Case 1 – Phishing Email
+# Case 1 – Amazon Email
 The first alert was a suspicious email claiming an Amazon package couldn't be delivered.
 The investigation focused on determining whether it was a legitimate email or a phishing attempt, and whether anyone clicked the external link.

 <img width="1897" height="971" alt="Screenshot 2026-06-10 175105" src="https://github.com/user-attachments/assets/9211d393-c4e1-4328-aed4-0617e0fe019d" />